Package delivery

-Package delivery or parcel delivery is the delivery of shipping containers, parcels, or high value mail as single shipments.
-The service is provided by most postal systems, express mail, private courier companies, and less than truckload shipping carriers.
+Package delivery, or parcel delivery, is the delivery of shipping containers, parcels, or high-value mail in single shipments.
+The service is provided by most postal systems, express mail, private courier companies, and less-than-truckload shipping carriers.
+Package delivery differs by country due to shipping costs and population size.
+In 2019, for example, China, the United States, and Japan were the top countries in terms of package delivery volume while Latvia, Macau, and Iceland ranked at the bottom.
+This can be explained in part by the population of the bottom three nations totaling 2 million while the top three represent a population of almost 2 billion.

 Mail order and next-day delivery in the United Kingdom

 Welsh entrepreneur Pryce Pryce-Jones formed the first mail order company in 1861.
 He distributed catalogues of Welsh flannel across the United Kingdom, with customers able to order by mail for the first time—this following the Uniform Penny Post in 1840 and the invention of the postage stamp (Penny Black) where there was a charge of one penny for carriage and delivery between any two places in the United Kingdom irrespective of distance—and the goods were delivered throughout the UK via the newly created railway system.
-Price-Jones promised next-day delivery throughout much of the country.
+Notably, Pryce-Jones pioneered the concept of next-day delivery across large parts of the United Kingdom, a revolutionary idea at the time.